ilaflott/5p02TeV_ppJetAnalysis/README.md

 ian w laflotte, started on 6/15/2016, last updated on 7/21/16

 **********
 The primary analysis folder for 5p02TeV_ppJetAnalysis.
 This analysis is built on code inherited from Raghav Kunnawalkam's RAA_5p02_code repository.

 See below for notes regarding the use of scripts/code, goals, progress, etc. Some directories are split into data/MC versions (e.g. readFiles, filelists), some not (e.g. DijetResponse).

+some of this may be more readable in github via the RAW format button.

 **********
 // OVERALL STATUS --------------------------------------------------------